yutannihilation/savvy/book/src/10_struct.md

 # Struct

 You can use `#[savvy]` macro on `impl` for a `struct`.
-For example, this code
+For example, this code allows you to use `Person` like below on R sessions.

 ```rust
 struct Person {